helixcn/HK80/README.md

 ?WGS84GEO_TO_HK80UTM
 ```

-To run the example of the corresponding function, just copy the R code in the Example section to the R command Line.
+To run the example of the corresponding function, copy the R code in the Example section of each help page to the R command Line.

 ### Questions, Comments or suggestions
-Feel free to send me an email regarding to the usage of this package to **Jinlong Zhang** <jinlongzhang01@gmail.com>
+Feel free to send an email regarding to this package to **Jinlong Zhang** <jinlongzhang01@gmail.com>